-Historic Sites of Manitoba: Brandon Experimental Farm (Grand Valley Road, Brandon)
+Historic Sites of Manitoba: Brandon Experimental Farm / Brandon Research and Development Centre (Grand Valley Road, Brandon)

 A monument in the foyer of the present Brandon Experimental Farm main building was originally erected in 1982 by the Historic Sites and Monuments Board of Canada.
 It commemorates Canada’s experimental farms system that was established in 1886 by a federal government eager to introduce profitable new methods and products.
 It sought thereby to broaden Canada’s agricultural frontiers, especially in the still sparsely settled North-West.
 The Brandon Experimental Farm, one of the original five, was acquired in 1888.
 Since then it has tested and introduced crops, livestock and cultivation techniques adapted to the eastern prairies.
 The farm has become a research station, conducting widely applicable studies in plant and animal science.